 - Ask how long the application process will take and time to funding

 Remember that fast money isn’t cheap money.
-If you choose a lender based on speed only, it can do more harm than good.
+If you choose a lender based on speed only, it may do more harm than good.

-Here are more reasons an SBA loan is an excellent option for refinancing expensive debt:
+Here are a few more reasons an SBA loan is an excellent option for refinancing expensive debt:

 - Can help build business credit